 Swedish retirement pension when you live outside Sweden

-You can take all the pensions you have earned in Sweden to other countries.
-In the same way as when you live in Sweden, you can start drawing your pension when you are 62.
-If you were born in 1958 or earlier, then you can start drawing your pension when you are 61.
+You can take all income-based pension you have earned in Sweden to other countries.
+In the same way as when you live in Sweden, the earliest you can start drawing your pension is from the year of your 63rd birthday if you were born in 1961 or 1962.
+If you were born later, other ages apply.

-It is worth noting that, the later you take your pension, the higher it will be.
-This is because the pension is then paid out over fewer years.
+It is worth noting that, the later you take your pension, the higher it will be because the pension is paid over a smaller number of years.